apalache-mc/apalache/docs/src/adr/006rfc-unit-testing.md

 specs.
 This is hardly surprising, as we are interested in specifying complex systems, not the trivial ones.

+Surprisingly, when we are writing large TLA+ specs, our interaction with the model checker looks more like an interaction with a [Mainframe computer][] than a modern interactive development cycle.
+We feed the model checker our specification and wait for hours in the hope that it gives us a useful response.
+If it does not, we have to make the specification parameters small enough for the model checker to do anything useful.
+If our parameters are already ridiculously small, we have to throw more computing power at the problem and wait for days.
+In contrast, verification tools for programs are meant to be much more interactive, e.g., see [Dafny][] and [Ivy][].

 Why cannot we do something like [Unit testing][] in Apalache?
 We believe that we actually can do that.
 We can probably do it even better by implementing [Property-based testing][], that is, test parts of our specifications against a